 - No physical card.
 Because Mazoola is a virtual debit card, you can’t use it to withdraw cash at an ATM or at stores that don’t accept contactless payments.

 - New app.
 Mazoola just launched in 2021, so it’s too soon to know how parents feel about the app just yet.

-If you want your child to have a physical card to use, compare these five popular kids debit cards.
+If you want your child to have a physical card to use, compare these popular kids debit cards.

 Is Mazoola safe?